 The Icom PW1 Amplifier can automatically track the frequency of an Icom transceiver if

 - The PW1 and transceiver are connected to the same CI-V bus

 During an initial programming step, the PW1 learns the transceiver's CI-V address.
 From then on, the PW1 monitors the CI-V bus for new frequency messages emitted by the transceiver when it QSYs (emitted because the tranceiver's CI-V Transceive setting is enabled), and adjusts its frequency accordingly.
 If 10 seconds elapse without the PW1 receiving a new frequency message, the PW1 begins sending report frequency directives to the transceiver via the CI-V bus.

 With no other devices connected to the CI-V bus, this arrangement enables the PW1 to track the transceiver's frequency.
 However, if the user wishes to run a PC-hosted transceiver control application to support logging, digital mode operations, DX spot collection, etc., the required connection of a PC-controlled CI-V interface to this CI-V bus results in collisions between PC-initiated CI-V commands and the transceiver's responses to the PW1's report frequency commands.
-Unfortunately, the PW1 lacks the logic required to detect and reject CI-V messages damaged by collisions.
-As a result, the PW1 can fail to accurately track the transceiver's frequency; this can damage the PW1 if it occurs while transmitting.
+Unfortunately, the PW1 lacks the logic required to detect and reject CI-V messages damaged by collisions; as a result, the PW1 fails to accurately track the transceiver's frequency.

 If your transceiver is an Icom, you must establish this connectivity: